 The 2006 Law on Commercial Arbitration is modeled after UNCITRAL.
 Under the law, National Commercial Arbitration Center (NCAC) has been established, which arbitrates commercial disputes and allows for international arbitrators.
 Investors are free to arbitrate outside of Cambodia.

 - Does the country follow international agreements on recognition of foreign arbitral awards?

 At law, foreign arbitration is valid and binding under the laws of Cambodia.
-Cambodia is a signatory to the 1958 United Nations Convention on Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and has adopted the 2001 Law on Approval and Implementation of the United Nations Convention on Recognition and Enforcement of Foreign Arbitral Awards.
-The courts have been faced with the issue of enforcement and have upheld a foreign arbitral award by the court in Cambodia.
+Cambodia is a signatory to the 1958 United Nations Convention on Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and has adopted the Law on Approval and Implementation of the United Nations Convention on Recognition and Enforcement of Foreign Arbitral Awards (2001).
+There is precedent for the enforcement of a foreign arbitral award by the court in Cambodia.